What Is a Living Trust?

 Cost of Creating and Maintaining a Living Trust

 Many people associate trusts with extreme wealth.
-In reality, you do not need a multimillion-dollar estate to use a living trust, particularly a revocable living trust.
+In reality, you do not need a multi-million-dollar estate to use a living trust, particularly a revocable living trust.

 Do-It-Yourself

-Depending on the complexity of your estate, you can set up a revocable living trust yourself.
+Depending on the complexity of your estate, you can set up a revocable living trust yourself

-If you decide to set up an RLT independently, having an attorney review your work is wise.
+If you decide to set up an RLT independently, having an attorney review your work is still wise.
 Getting an attorney to review your legal documents ensures they are well-formed and valid.
 It would be best if you did not set up an ILT alone.
 Speak with a qualified attorney or financial advisor who can help.

 Filing, Transfer, and Maintenance Fees

 You will likely encounter filing fees when first creating your living trust.
 Transferring property into the trust may also come with costs.
-Fees depend on the state where you create the trust.
+Fees depend on the state you create the trust.
 The kind of property you choose to transfer also influences the fees.

 It is wise to consider trustee compensation.
 Often, trustees receive payment from a cut from the trust income.
 If you hire a trust company to manage the trust, their fee will likely be a fixed percentage of the total assets under management.